D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 ### Answer:
 - remove and redeploy `corp-vnet`
 **The definition of a VNet and its subnets is immutable**.
-The delition of a VNet **requires** the delition of its subnets firts!
+The deletion of a VNet **requires** the deletion of its subnets firts!
 In this scenario a complete redeploy is the simplest solution available.

 ---